 The Apple Market was once the home of a busy fruit and vegetable market.
 The historic market continues to operate today, although it has more of a focus on handmade crafts and artisanal goods.

-This market is not only completely beautiful to explore, when its not super busy, but it offers some of the best shopping and things to see Covent Garden has to offer.
+This market is not only completely beautiful to explore when it’s not super busy, but it has some of the best shopping and things to see Covent Garden has to offer.

-Whether you are after antiques, clothing, jewellery, household goods, sweets, soaps, or anything in between, you will be able to find it here.
-Including some things you weren’t expecting.
+Whether you are after antiques, clothing, jewellery, household goods, sweets, soaps, or anything in between, you will be able to find them here.
+Including some things, you weren’t expecting.

 The South Piazza of the market changes its theme daily, so be sure to check out what is happening in this part of the area when you visit.

 The West Piazza is where you’ll find performers like knife jugglers, circus performers, comics and singers.

 Book Here | If you are in London over the festive season, check out this Christmas market tour which includes the Apple Market.

 This square is the centre of the district, and it offers an unbeatable shopping experience.
 Dating back to 1630, this was the first modern square in London.

 Over time, the square became built up by some of the most fabulous buildings in the area – something that is still worth appreciating today.

 Besides the architectural beauty and historical significance of the Piazza, it is also a top destination for shopping.
 Here you’ll come across shops like Kurt Geiger, Paul Smith, Mulberry, Tom Ford and more.